 Knob and Tube Wiring

-This early standardized method of electrical wiring in buildings came to be around 1880 and lasted until the 1930s.
+This early standardized method of electrical wiring in buildings began around 1880 and lasted until the 1930s.
 The system consisted of single-insulated copper conductors run within wall or ceiling cavities.
 They passed through joist and stud drill-holes by way of protective porcelain insulating tubes.
 For support along their length, porcelain knob insulators were nailed down.
 Knob and tube wiring was displaced from interior wiring systems as a result of the high cost of installation in comparison to power cables.
-Here's how your old home can save big money with an HVAC update.
+Here’s how your old home can save big money with an HVAC update.

 Photo: Courtesy of Laurascudder